 Improved Vendor Relations and Contract Negotiations

 The expertise fractional CFOs possess also translates into improved vendor relations and contracts.
-Because fractional CFOs have unique industry expertise, they understand how to optimize your financial procedures to make a more enjoyable experience for your customers.
+Because fractional CFOs have unique industry expertise, they understand how to optimize vendor relations and contracts to make a more enjoyable experience for your customers.
 They also strengthen your reputation among vendors and improve your negotiating skills when drafting contracts.

 Auditing Bookkeeping Gaps

 Fractional CFOs audit your company’s books to ensure there are no misunderstandings or mishaps in reporting.
-They also ensure that record-keeping procedures comply with tax-filing requirements.
+They also ensure that record-keeping procedures comply with tax-filing requirements, making outsourced bookkeeping and audit compliance a worthwhile investment.

 Fractional CFOs understand how to generate custom, real-time reports that contain all pertinent information to your company’s financial viability.
 Without these accurate reports, you can’t analyze data effectively.
 Once fractional CFOs issue these reports, they examine them with their extensive data analysis expertise and issue strategic initiatives.